Stamp Duty Calculator

 Market Value Election

 Pay stamp duty upfront on the full market value of the property.
 This means you won't pay additional SDLT when you staircase to increase your share later.
+Learn more in our shared ownership guide.

 Initial Share Purchase